hashicorp/terraform-provider-azurerm/website/docs/r/express_route_circuit_connection.html.markdown

 * `name` - (Required) The name which should be used for this Express Route Circuit Connection.
 Changing this forces a new Express Route Circuit Connection to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Express Route Circuit Connection should exist.
+* `peering_id` - (Required) The ID of the Express Route Circuit Private Peering within which this Express Route Circuit Connection should be created.
 Changing this forces a new Express Route Circuit Connection to be created.

-* `peering_id` - (Required) The ID of the Express Route Circuit Private Peering within which this Express Route Circuit Connection should be created.

 * `peer_peering_id` - (Required) The ID of the peered Express Route Circuit Private Peering.
+Changing this forces a new Express Route Circuit Connection to be created.

 * `address_prefix_ipv4` - (Required) The IPv4 address space to carve out customer addresses for tunnels.

 ---

-* `authorization_key` - (Optional) The authorization key.
+* `authorization_key` - (Optional) The authorization key which is associated with the Express Route Circuit Connection.

 * `address_prefix_ipv6` - (Required) The IPv6 address space to carve out customer addresses for global reach.